 3) Loose clean bind off - perfect for toe-up socks:

 I really like to knit socks toe-up.
 Recently, i knit some rather large socks for someone with ribbing for the leg part of the sock.
 I attempted to bind off the sock the way i normally do for socks which is a loose standard bind off.
 This drove me nuts as while it was stretchy enough, it was TOO stretchy and made the cuff lose all shape.
 I Googled cast offs/bind offs for toe-up socks and i tried many of them.
 The looped cast off, like a loose bind off left the cuff too baggy and shapeless.
-The only bind off i could find for ribbing that seemed like it would work was a sewn Kitchener stitch.
-I tried to follow it but it boggled my mind and with so many things to get done for Christmas, i just didn't have time to try to make sense of it.

 This is when i found the perfect and EASY bind off that works wonderfully for toe-up socks with ribbing or not.
 It ends up stretchy but keeps the shape of the sock.
 I will detail how to do this below.